kylwes/laravel-pipes/README.md

-# Laravel pipe
+# Laravel pipes

-Laravel Pipe is a PHP library that allows you to easily chain and execute multiple actions on a single data object.
+Laravel Pipes is a PHP library that allows you to easily chain and execute multiple actions on a single data object.
 It is inspired by the Unix pipe concept, where the output of one command can be used as the input to another command.

 ```php
 $user = $createUser->execute($request->validated());